• HOME

 Senior Sales/Customer Relations Specialist

 Way back in 2008, Melissa started as the Business Manager when SimBio was a smaller company.
 After a decade, she stepped back to a primarily sales role and is happily helping professors arrange course materials each term and supporting the production staff.
 Her office view of trees and mountains is a nice back drop for sending emails and communicating with customers.
-The Climate Change interactive chapter is her favorite for it's universal importance and impact.
+The Climate Change interactive chapter is her favorite for its universal importance and impact.

 Customer Relations Specialist II / Bookstore Coordinator

-Patrick plays an important role on the Customer Relations Team as SimBio's Bookstore Coordinator.
+Since 2020, Patrick has played an important role on the Customer Relations Team as SimBio's Bookstore Coordinator.
 This role is fitting, as his pre-SimBio career was that of bookseller at various indie bookstores.
 He's also an up-and-coming star in SimBio's growing collection of demo videos, now that the marketing team has discovered he has professional narration skills.
 His favorite module is Life History, for the Fish Strategies interactive simulation, and for inspiring compassion for the Columbian ground squirrel.
 Outside of work, perhaps not surprisingly, Patrick is an avid reader and is pretty much willing to talk books any time.

 Writer & Website Manager